-To this end, a number of studies have investigated whether reward influences visual working memory with mixed results.
+To this end, a number of studies have investigated whether reward influences visual working memory, with mixed results.
 In a study by Gong and Li (2014), participants completed a change blindness task featuring reward-associated colors before and after engaging in the value-training procedure used by Anderson et al., (2011).
 The authors found enhanced discriminability in the change-blindness task post-training compared to pre-training.
-Likewise, Infanti, Hickey and Turatto (2015) had participants complete a partial report visual working memory task spanning retention times of 50 ms and 800 ms following the training procedure of Anderson et al., (2011).
+Likewise, Infanti, Hickey and Turatto (2015) had participants complete a partial report visual working memory task spanning retention times of 50 ms and 800 ms following the training procedure of Anderson et al. (2011).
 While they failed to find similar enhancements to accuracy as Gong and Li (2014), they did find an interference effect when reward-associated stimuli were presented in proximity to the memory target across iconic and visual working memory spans.

-In explaining these findings, some have suggested reward may act on visual working memory by speeding visual processing (O’Brien & Raymond, 2012) or increasing working memory capacity (Kawasaki, Yamaguchi, 2013).
-Others have suggested reward may shift attentional allocation between items as a trade-off (Morey, Morey & Rouder, 2011).
-One study by Sandry & Ricker (2020) investigated whether the orientation of attention towards a list item might increase maintenance of that item in visual working memory at the expense of other items.
-Participants were presented three sequential shapes where one item may be rendered in red indicating increased rewards for that trial and given a 2-alternative forced choice recognition task.
-While there was no effect on accuracy, response times to reward-colored items was faster which the authors concluded was evidence that prioritized items were being better maintained in working memory, hence the faster retrieval times.
+In explaining these findings, some have suggested that reward may act on visual working memory by speeding visual processing (O’Brien & Raymond, 2012) or by increasing working memory capacity (Kawasaki &Yamaguchi, 2013).
+Others have suggested that reward shifts attentional allocation between items as a trade-off (Morey, Morey & Rouder, 2011).
+One study by Sandry and Ricker (2020) investigated whether the orientation of attention towards a list item might increase maintenance of that item in visual working memory at the expense of other items.
+Participants were presented three sequential shapes where one item was sometimes be rendered in red, indicating increased rewards for that trial.
+On 2-alternative forced choice recognition that followed each trial, there was no effect on accuracy, but response times to reward-colored items were shorter.
+The authors concluded that prioritized items were being better maintained in working memory.

 However, there are a number of gaps left by the study.
-As with other studies, only accuracy is reported which fails to capture whether any apparent memory enhancement is simply the result of a response bias shift (Bowen, Marchesi & Kensinger, 2020).
-Furthermore, unlike prior studies using separate training and test phases, participants in Sandry & Ricker’s (2020) experiment were rewarded per trial, limiting any interpretations about the long-term effects of reward in this task.
+As with other studies in this domain, the possible effects of reward on response bias are not explicitly addressed, making overall accuracy hard to interpret (Bowen, Marchesi & Kensinger, 2020).
+Furthermore, unlike prior studies that utilized separate training and test phases, participants in Sandry and Ricker’s (2020) experiment were rewarded per trial, limiting any interpretations about the long-term effects of reward in this task.

-The aim of the current study was to characterize the impact of reward on working memory using analyses of response time, discriminability, and response bias.
-We combined the value-learning procedure of Anderson et al. (2011) with a visual Intrworking memory task similar to Sandry and Ricker (2015).
+The aim of the current study was to more precisely examine the impact of reward processing on involuntary aspects of working memory with combined analyses of response time, discriminability, and response bias.
+We used the value-learning procedure of Anderson et al. (2011), followed by with a visual working memory task similar to Sandry and Ricker (2015).
 In the learning phase, two reward amounts (high and low) were associated with two target colors (red and green).
-In the test phase, participants were presented with a series of three characters followed by a test probe that asked whether the probed item was a new or old item.
+In the transfer phase, participants were presented with a series of three characters followed by a test probe that asked whether the probed item was a new or old item.
 In some lists, one item was be presented in a high- or low-value color.
 In lists with a colored item, the probe could be for the colored item, or it could be for a non-colored item.
 This experiment expands on Sandry and Ricker’s (2015) study in a few ways.
-By ensuring rewards are only delivered in a previous training phase and not in the test phase, we ensure parity between our findings and those of VDAC literature.
-Furthermore, by using an old/new judgement task, we can further examine effects on discriminability and criterion placement, both for rewarded items and for unrewarded items in proximity to a rewarded item.
+By ensuring that rewards are only delivered in a previous training phase and not in the test phase, we ensure parity between our findings and those of VDAC literature.
+Furthermore, by using an old/new judgement task, we can separate the effects of reward on discriminability and criterion placement, both for rewarded items and for unrewarded items in proximity to a rewarded item.